Victim's Rights

 • Treat you with courtesy, compassion, and respect

-• beliefs and will work with you to incorporate them into your planning
+• We will work with you to incorporate them into your planning

 • Provide judgment free support and validation